-Sasol is required to interpret and understand the local content requirements for those countries in which it operates.
-For example, for the oil and gas industry in the Republic of Mozambique we are required to interpret certain local content requirements to be able to enhance our social licence to operate.
-As a result, not understanding or complying with the local content requirements pose a risk to Sasol
+We are required to interpret and understand the local content requirements for certain countries in which we operate.
+For example, in the Republic of Mozambique we are required to interpret and comply with certain local content requirements to be able to enhance our social licence to operate in the oil and gas industry.
+As a result, not understanding or complying with these local content requirements poses a risk to us.

-Further, we cannot assure compliance with local content requirements (including during the empowerment period) or with newly imposed conditions.
-For example, value creation, if any, to the majority of the Khanyisa shareholders at the conclusion of the Sasol Khanyisa Transaction (as defined below) is exposed to the inherent business risks of Sasol South Africa Limited (SSA) during the empowerment period.
-The value created is determined with reference to the extent the fair value of SSA and any dividends declared by SSA exceed any outstanding vendor financing related to these Khanyisa shareholders at the end of the transaction period.
-Any adverse impact on dividend distributions to the Khanyisa shareholders or on the valuation of the SSA business on conclusion of the transaction will reduce the ultimate value created.
+Further, we cannot ensure compliance with transformation requirements or with newly imposed regulations.
+For example, value creation, if any, to the majority of the Khanyisa shareholders (black, permanently employed South African employees) at the conclusion of the Sasol Khanyisa Transaction (as defined below) is exposed to the inherent business risks of Sasol South Africa Limited (SSA) during the empowerment period of the 10-year Khanyisa transaction.
+The value created is determined with reference to the extent the fair value of SSA and any dividends declared by SSA exceed any outstanding vendor financing related to the Khanyisa shareholding transaction at the end of the transaction period (being 10 years).
+Any adverse impact on dividend distributions to the Khanyisa shareholders or on the valuation of the SSA business on conclusion of the transaction will reduce the ultimate value created, which could negatively impact the Sasol Group in terms of its ability to meet B-BBEE targets.
 See "Item 4.B-Empowerment of historically disadvantaged South Africans".